Lenders usually require a credit score of at least 580 and a DTI below 40% to qualify for a personal loan.

 The personal loan application process

 If you’re interested in getting a personal loan, the first step is to check your credit score.
-You should also evaluate your budget to see how much you can afford and decide whether a secured or unsecured loan makes more sense.
+You should also evaluate your budget to determine how much you can afford and decide whether a secured or unsecured loan makes more sense.

 Check your credit

-Start the loan application process by checking your credit for free.
+Start the loan application process by checking your credit score for free.
 The higher your credit score, the more likely you are to get approved.
 With a high score, you’ll also be eligible for higher loan amounts and better terms.

 If your credit isn't as high as you would like, pull a full credit report and see if there are any errors you can dispute.
 You can also improve your chances by paying off existing debts to lower your DTI ratio.